Resume Checklist for Executives

 Brand Yourself to Stand Out

 You likely understand the value of branding a business, so treat yourself the same.
 If you are the commodity – what is going to motivate others to buy what you are selling?
-What strongly positions you as a leader?
+What strongly positions you as the leader of choice?

 Senior VP, Operations: Transportation, Healthcare, Manufacturing